-This section shows how to replace the Workhorse II board stack.
+This section shows how to install the Workhorse II board stack.
 The Spare Boards Kit has been set up so that you will replace all the boards at once.
-This is done so that you do not have to risk damaging the individual boards while swapping in individual boards.
+This is done so that you do not have to risk damaging the individual boards while swapping in individual boards and maintains all calibrations between boards.